rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/mail_setup.md

 Click Add Another Mailbox button as shown in the above screenshot and repeat the same steps as above in order to set up another mailbox account.

 Once setup, customers can send emails to the mailboxes and their tickets will be created in the Helpdesk.

+*Note: Only unread mails in the mailbox are created as tickets.*

 ## 2. Email Support